So you wanna learn about the Paleo Diet, eh?

 Also, if you’re really short on cash, eating the non organic or grass fed version of a meat, vegetable, or eggs is still better than eating breads, pasta, fast food, and the like.

 Most people simply compare the cost of a paleo meal with ramen noodles or pasta and bread and determine Paleo is prohibitively expensive.
 Sure, it’s more expensive than those foods, but if you are smart with your money you can eat a much healthier meal and do so pretty inexpensively.

 (This doesn’t even factor in the whole “if you eat cheap unhealthy food now, you’ll pay thousands in medical bills and hospital visits and medications later” argument which is valid too).

 #2) It’s difficult (though getting easier) to eat Paleo in today’s society!
 A normal breakfast in the US consists of bagels, muffins, toast, cereal, or donuts.
 NONE of those things have any nutritional value, they’re loaded with tons of carbs and calories, and are composed of processed grains that can jack up your stomach.

 Eating out at restaurants can get tough too, and “paleo-approved” is not something you’ll usually find on a menu.
 Eating in this manner requires careful planning and tons of willpower, but it can be done if you’re dedicated.

 #3) “But cavemen had short lifespans!
 Of course they don’t have the diseases we do.
 We live way longer now” – I agree with you here, but only because you don’t have to deal with the dangers of living back then.
-Give those hunter-gatherers access to modern technology and medicine and I bet their lifespan would easily surpass ours.
+Again we don’t really care to live like cavepeople.

 #4) “But what about the books and people that say “we’re not designed to eat grains” is garbage” – that plenty of societies around the world consume grains and aren’t fat and unhealthy like us.